lostinostin/localDev/README.md

 fi
 ```

 The tl;dr of this script is that it allows us to set the username:password to vagrant:vagrant.
 Without this, we would not be able to login using the default user when using VirtualBox.
+It's also setting up the DocumentRoot to be shared with the Vagrant root.
+You can read more about shared folders [here](https://www.vagrantup.com/docs/synced-folders/).

 Now let's start our Vagrant box by running the following in your terminal: